-Kip Wolf is a bioscience management consulting, tech executive, a critical thinker and an autodidact with what Gygax (1978) describes as “unusually active imagination and superior, active intellect” (p.
+Kip Wolf is a bioscience management consultant, tech executive, critical thinker and autodidact with what Gygax (1978) describes as “unusually active imagination and superior, active intellect” (p.
 5) who lives in south Florida and works with life sciences clients and partners both regionally and globally to bring new vaccines, therapies and companion diagnostics to market to address unmet medical needs.

 Born in Lancaster, Pennsylvania to parents who are both educators who handed down to him their passion for life-long learning, he taught himself computer programming at the age of 10.
 He started with punched cards on a Wang mainframe and BASIC on a TRS-80 (Model I), but quickly moved to Pascal, COBOL and FORTRAN.
 He had an early passion for science, technology, engineering and mathematics.
 He grew up with an eye for design likely learned from his highly creative parents who dabbled in everything from amateur photography to screen printing and tie dye.
 In addition to traditional courses during primary and secondary school, he independently studied with great interest both formal sciences (incl. computer science, information theory, and database design) and natural sciences (incl. biology, chemistry, and physics).
 His formal post-secondary educational background is in physics (Rochester Institute of Technology), engineering (Penn State) and microelectronics (US Navy), while he holds multiple business degrees from Eastern University and has also completed graduate studies in Drug Development at Temple University.